minad/consult/README.md

     live preview and recursive editing.
   * `consult-outline`: Jump to a heading of the outline.
 Supports live preview and recursive editing.
-  * `consult-imenu`: Jump to imenu item.
+  * `consult-imenu`: Jump to imenu item in the current buffer.
 Supports live preview, recursive editing and narrowing.
-  * `consult-any-imenu`: Jump to imenu item from any buffer with the same major mode as the current buffer.
+  * `consult-project-imenu`: Jump to imenu item in project buffers, with the same major mode as the current buffer.
 Supports live preview, recursive editing and narrowing.
 This feature has been inspired by [imenu-anywhere](https://github.com/vspinu/imenu-anywhere).

 ### Search